typst/packages/packages/preview/grayness/0.1.0/lib.typ

 #let plg = plugin("grayness.wasm")

-///Create a grayscale-image represenation of the provided imagedata
+///Create a grayscale-image representation of the provided imagedata
 ///
 /// - imagebytes (bytes): Raw imagedata provided by the read function
 ///